tegangaetano/Bterrestris_mineral_foraging/README.md

 This research was funded by a UKRI-NERC studentship to QUADRAT (NE/S007377/1).

 License
 This work is distributed under the GPLv3 license.
-Reuse of code derived from this repository is permitted under two conditions:

-Proper attribution (i.e., citation of the associated publication; see CITATION.cff and above).
-Publication of reused scripts on an open-access platform, such as Github.